CompGenomeLab/globalNERepair/README.md

 # Research Protocol

 You should know what sam, bam, and bed files are.
 [Too learn click](http://software.broadinstitute.org/software/igv/?q=book/export/html/16)
-To retrieve all the NGS data utilzied in the research please see the _Data_ section [below].
+To retrieve all the NGS data utilzied in the research please see the [Data](#Data) section below.

 1. Run XR-seq, ChIP-seq, DNase-seq, and damage-seq pipelines with appropriate PATH and file names.